As we are patiently waiting for the new Star Wars land in Disney's Hollywood Studios…

 It’s possible that guests will have to pass through the giant door which is visible before heading into the Black Spire Marketplace to enter Galaxy’s Edge.
-Of course Disney will have to make the landing area nice back there and make sure guests don’t actually see the backstage part to not break the immersion in the story.
+Of course, Disney will have to make the landing area nice back there and make sure guests don’t actually see the backstage part to not break the immersion in the story.

 Star Wars Hotel Price

-Whatever the exact price is, it will be for a 2-Day, 3-Night stay package.
+Again, these prices are for a 2-Day, 3-Night stay package.
 There will be no 1-night stays available, and guests will all board and depart together, just like on a cruise.

 You can’t think of at Stay on the Holcyon the same way you think of staying in a traditional Disney World hotel.
-Think of it like the Disney Cruise Line where all your food, drinks and entertainment are included in one package.
+Think of it like the Disney Cruise Line where all your food, drinks, and entertainment are included in one package.
 That’s how the Star Wars Hotel will work too.

 When is Star Wars: Galactic Starcruiser Opening?

-So of course all of this sounds amazing, and probably will be the number one hotel experience in Orlando when finished.
+So, of course, all of this sounds amazing, and probably will be the number one hotel experience in Orlando when finished.
 But when will the Star Wars hotel be built?

-When exactly will it open in 2021 I think is too hard to pinpoint at this time, so we’ll have to hang tight and wait for an official announcement from Disney.
 We’ll update you as soon as more info about the Star Wars Hotel opening date comes out.

 Star Wars Hotel Reservations

-Since the hotel will only have around 100 guest rooms and each stay is 2 nights long, that means there will only be about 1500 rooms available per night.
+Since the hotel will only have around 100 guest rooms and each stay is 2 nights long, that means there will only be about 1500 rooms available per month.
 Even at sky-high prices, those rooms are going to be booked solid for months, if not years out.